 Member, Dog Writers Association of America

-Member, Cat Writers Association of America
+Member, Cat Writers Assciation of America

 Former Editor, Catnip Newsmagazine, Tufts Vet School